lammps/lammps/doc/src/pg_library.rst

 another code, allowing them both to run on all the processors.
-Or it might allocate part of the processors to LAMMPS and the rest to the other code by creating a custom communicator with ``MPI_Comm_split()`` and runing both codes concurrently before syncing them up periodically.
+Or it might allocate part of the processors to LAMMPS and the rest to the other code by creating a custom communicator with ``MPI_Comm_split()`` and running both codes concurrently before syncing them up periodically.
 Or it might instantiate multiple instances of LAMMPS to perform different calculations and either alternate between them, run them concurrently on split communicators, or run them one after the other.